munguua/ncmpcpp-ueberzug/README.md

 Require manually setting character size in `ncmpcpp_cover_art.sh`:
 * `cool-retro-term`
 * `sakura` (resizing can break geometry)
-* `gnome-terminal`, `terminator`, `xfce4-terminal`  (Image displays on the last opened terminal irrespective of which is the ncmpcpp window, resizing can result in slightly incorrect geometry)
+* `gnome-terminal`, `terminator`, `xfce4-terminal`  (Album art displays on the last opened terminal irrespective of which is the ncmpcpp window, resizing can break geometry)

 Broken:
 * `konsole` (stops working randomly, geometry is wrong)